Báhoň

 Báhoň (Báhony) is a village and municipality in western Slovakia in Pezinok District in the Bratislava Region.
-The village of roughly 1,650 people is located next to Kaplná, east of Pezinok and south-west of Trnava.
+The village of roughly 1,833 people is located next to Kaplná, east of Pezinok and south-west of Trnava.

 History

 The first written reference to the town comes from 1244.
 However, it is assumed that for the three hundred years before that Báhoň was owned by the Hungarian kings, attached to the Bratislava Castle estate.
 In the middle of the 16th century the town has experienced an influx of German colonists, who soon became dominant.
 Their dominance was defused half a century later when Croatian colonists moved in.
 The town became fully Slovak after the 1918 founding of Czechoslovakia.

 In 1580, the ruling Jazernický family built a mansion, which was expanded and rebuilt in 1759-1765.
 The manor was rebuilt again in 1816 in Neoclassical style.
 The final renovation came in 1935-1936.

 In 1845, the horse railway that connected Trnava with Bratislava opened, with a stop in Báhoň.
-This has positively impacted the town's social and industrial development.
-After the regular rail line between Žilina and Bratislava opened, Báhoň retained its train station.
+This positively impacted the town's social and industrial development.
+After the electrified rail line between Žilina and Bratislava opened, Báhoň retained its train station.

-Between 1914 and 1921 the Roman Catholic church of Saint Francis of Assisi was built by the famous architect Milan Michal Harminc.
-In 1930, the manor has become the home of a care home for the blind, and after World War II an electrical manufacturing facility customized for blind workers was opened.
+Between 1914 and 1921, the Roman Catholic church of Saint Francis of Assisi was built by the renowned Slovak architect Milan Michal Harminc.
+In 1930, a manor house became a care home for the blind, and after World War II an electrical manufacturing facility customized for blind workers was opened.

 Between 1974 and 1990, Báhoň was much larger than it is today, as it also included the villages of Kaplna and Igram.

-Economy and Infrastructure
+Economy and infrastructure

 The village is best known for its vineyards.
 It lies on the "Low Carpathian Mountains Vine Route", a tourist-oriented wine tasting route that connects all major wine producing towns in the region.

-Báhoň has nine shops, five pubs and restaurants and multiple small businesses focusing primarily on basic materials processing, such as stone masoning, carpentry and metal smithing.
+Báhoň has nine shops, five pubs, a number of restaurants, and multiple small businesses focusing primarily on basic material processing, such as stone masonry, carpentry, and metal smithing.

 The town also has a medical center and a dentist, as well as a school and kindergarten.
 In addition, it has a post office, public water and gas grid, and a sewage system connected to a sewage plant.
 This level of infrastructure is considered well developed, compared to neighboring villages.

-Culture and Entertainment
+Culture and entertainment

-The local church features a boy choir.
-There is a library, and the Town Hall publishes a quarterly newsletter.
+The local church features a boys' choir.
+There is a library, and the town hall publishes a quarterly newsletter.

 Báhoň also has a soccer team, which plays in Slovakia's lowest, Sixth Division soccer league.
 In addition, there is a public pool, tennis courts and a Judo training class.